HawgBeat - Hogs can't stop Reggie Perry, lose second straight

 Jones’ first three-pointer of the game made it a two-point game early in the second half, but Whitt’s potential game-tying dunk was partially blocked by Perry and the Bulldogs scored six straight points.

-When the Razorbacks pulled within three on two occasions midway through the half, they couldn’t come up with a stop and Mississippi State finally stretched its lead to double digits.
+When the Razorbacks pulled within three on two occasions midway through the half, they couldn’t come up with a stop and Mississippi State finally stretched its lead to double digits with 4:41 remaining.

 A last-gasp effort, with Jones finishing a fast break layup with about a minute left, got Arkansas within five, but that was as close as it would get.